Beef and Guinness Chili with Smoked Bacon

 -Sprinkle with Kosher or Sea Salt and additional Rosemary if you would like a stronger flavored loaf.

--Preheat oven to 425 and bake loaves for about 20-25 minutes, loaves will sound hollow on the bottom when finished.
+-Preheat oven to 400 and bake loaves for about 30 minutes, loaves will sound hollow on the bottom when finished.

 -Let cool on a baking rack or serve warm.
+I brush with olive oil again while still warm for a softer crust.

 Foccacia Rounds in Cast Iron Pans